A. Zachary Faison Jr.

 A. Zachary Faison Jr. (born April 13, 1980) is an American academic administrator and attorney.
-In 2018, he became the 30th President and CEO of Edward Waters College in Jacksonville, Florida.
+In 2018, he became the 30th President and CEO of Edward Waters University in Jacksonville, Florida.
 Faison previously served at Tuskegee University as General Counsel and Vice President of External Affairs.

 Early life

 Faison was born in Atlanta, Georgia.
 He is the son of Alderman Faison Sr. and Dr. Jewel J. Faison.

 Education

-After high school, Faison graduated magna cum laude from Albany State University with a Bachelor of Arts (B.A.) in English, where he was an ASU Presidential & Foundation Scholar, ASU Velma Fudge Grant University Honors Program Graduate, ASU National Merit Scholar Graduate, an inductee of the Alpha Kappa Mu National Honor Society and, upon graduation, was awarded for being the highest-ranking student in the University's Department of English & Modern Languages.
+After high school, Faison graduated magna cum laude from Albany State University with a Bachelor of Arts (B.A.) in English, where he was an ASU Presidential & Foundation Scholar, ASU Velma Fudge Grant University Honors Program Graduate, ASU National Merit Scholar Graduate, an inductee of the Alpha Kappa Mu honor society and, upon graduation, was awarded for being the highest-ranking student in the university's Department of English & Modern Languages.
 He attended the University of Georgia School of Law (Georgia Law) where he earned his Juris Doctor (J.D.) degree in 2006 and was a member of Georgia Law's Executive Moot Court Board & Moot Court team.

 Faison completed post-doctoral study as a graduate of the Harvard University Graduate School of Education's Institute for Educational Management (IEM) and was a Millennium Leadership Initiative (MLI) Institute Fellow of the American Association of State Colleges and Universities (AASCU) & Association of Public and Land-grant Universities (APLU).
 Additionally, he is a graduate of AASCU's New President's Academy and is a Gamma Cohort Fellow of the Higher Education Leadership Foundation (HELF).
 Faison also holds the Certification in Fundraising Management (CFRM) designation from The Fundraising School of Philanthropy at Indiana-University-Purdue-University at Indianapolis (IUPUI).